cnridley/recipes-online/README.md

 favourites page, they are given the option to remove it from the page.
 To test this function, I added multiple recipes to favourites and then removed them to make sure that the flash message worked and that the recipe was removed.

+# Deployment
+To deploy my app I have used heroku, which is then automatically connected to github.
+Everytime I pushed my work git, it automatically deployed to heroku.
+I made sure to push my work regularly in order to make sure I did not lose any work and that it was all up-to-date.
+The website can be found at: https://recipes-online-cr.herokuapp.com/